 The market cyclicality for UKCS operators are driven by the E&P investment activity and project sanctioning by local operators.
 This development has been on the soft side since the oil price drop in 2014, resulting in declining dayrates for the existing rig fleet.
-However, dayrates on the UKCS are showing early signs of improvements compared to the market lows in 2016 and 2017.
+However, dayrates on the UKCS are showing signs of improvements compared to the market lows in 2016 and 2017, as 2018 and 2019 YTD dayrates have come up since the cycle-low.

 On the other hand, the activity level on NCS has slightly improved throughout the recent year, driven by improving cost efficiencies and a recent increase in the Brent oil price.
 The number of floater tenders and Plans for Development and Operation ("PDO's") on the NCS has gradually increased from the 2016 bottom, and the number of project sanctioned on NCS has increased.
-Consequently, the NCS rig market has seen a recent rebound, in particular for the HE 6G market with new contracts entered at around USD 300kp, resulting in a gap between dayrates for premium HE-units and traditional 3G HE rates, as the former typically comprises the first rigs to be contracted in a recovering market.
+Consequently, the NCS rig market has seen a recent rebound, in particular for the HE 6G market with new contracts entered at around USD 300k per day, resulting in a gap between dayrates for premium HE-units and traditional 3G HE rates, as the former typically comprises the first rigs to be contracted in a recovering market.